 - Exchange students from Copenhagen Business School, Strasbourg Business School, Peking University or KEDGE School of Management pay tuition to their home school and not to Willamette University.

 - As Willamette MBA alumni, graduate of the Willamette MBA may take Atkinson School MBA elective courses free of charge through the Willamette MBA for Life program.

-Student Body Fee: MBA students registered for 9 or more credits of course work pay a student body fee of $40 per semester.
-Students registered for less than 9 credits of course work, pay a Student Body Fee of $30 per semester.
-These fees are managed by ASA - Atkinson Student Association.
+Mandatory Student Fee: MBA students registered for 9 or more credits of course work pay a mandatory student fee of $195 per semester.
+Students registered for less than 9 credits of course work, pay a mandatory student fee of $185 per semester.

 Scholarships are awarded to MBA students enrolled full-time in the MBA program (MBA, BA/MBA, JD/MBA, Accelerated MBA) on the basis of merit.
 Fifty percent of the scholarship award for the academic year is dispersed for fall semester and 50% is dispersed for spring semester.
 Scholarship awards are not available for summer semester.
 Students should contact Sr. Associate Dean, Alex Subert, with any questions they have about about scholarships or scholarship awards.